geojsg/GeorgianUnicode/README.md

 - mydataframe must be a data.frame
 - filename : path and filename where the dataframe will be saved.

-Output: CSV file encoded in UTF8-BOM
+Output: CSV file encoded in UTF8-BOM (so that Georgian unicode character can be read with MS Excel)

 Considerations:
 - geo_write.csv is NOT a wrapper to the write.csv file as it is writing a binary file (in order to save unicode characters)